Credit Karma Editorial Guidelines

 Monica.CamargoImage: Monica.Camargo

-Mónica Camargo is a managing editor at Credit Karma with a background in print, digital and broadcast media.
+Mónica Camargo is a senior manager at Credit Karma with a background in print, digital and broadcast media.
 She considers herself an advocate for readers, aiming to make complicated topics clear and approachable.
 Before joining Credit Karma, Mónica was a managing copy editor in advertising, as well as a co-founding producer for a video production startup focused on community-service sectors.
 Mónica has a bachelor’s degree in English literature from the University of Texas at El Paso.

 Rebecca Giantonio MoranImage: Rebecca Giantonio Moran